Operational Technology Visibility

-Cyber physical systems are comprised of different digital tools that all share the common trait of connectivity.
+Cyber-physical systems are comprised of different digital tools that all share the common trait of connectivity.
 Through connectivity, physical systems (CPS) automate industrial processes, thus allowing for better allocation of resources and increased productivity.
 Industrial Control Systems (ICS), which include Supervisory Control and Data Acquisition (SCADA) systems and Distributed Control System (DCS), have been around for decades.
 Long before Industry 4.0 came into fruition.
 However, the development of physical systems (CPS) over the last few years saw the silo that Industrial Control Systems (ICS) once operated in begin to erode with the introduction of the Industrial Internet of Things (IIoT).
-Industrial Control Systems (ICS) are now connected to the “outside” world thanks to the convergence of IT and Operational Technology.
+Industrial Control Systems (ICS) are now connected to the “outside” world, increasing their exposure to threats like denial-of-service (DDoS) attacks and other security breaches.

 Operational Technology is Becoming More Connected